ThesethLord/QuakeCraft/README.md

-# QuakeCraft
+# QuakeCraft Plugin
-A try at the Quakecraft plugin for minecraft
+A Quakecraft plugin for minecraft servers

+(As seen on Hypixel)